 THE ADULT CHOIR provides music in the Historic Church for 9:00 a.m. worship (first, second & fifth Sundays of each month) and 11:15 a.m. worship (third and fourth Sundays).
 “They who sing, pray twice,” hangs on a wall in St. John's Historic Church choir rehearsal room.
 This wonderful statement typifies and captures the essence of church music down through the ages and right to the present time.Open to adults and high school students.
-Rehearsals: Tuesday, 7:30-9:30 p.m.
-Director of Music/Organist: Nancy Stavely, 410-461-7793.
+Rehearsals: Thursdays, 7:30-9:30 p.m.
+Interim Organist: John Hurd, 410-461-7793.

 ALL SAINTS HALL SINGERS AND BAND provide music for the 9:00 a.m. contemporary worship in All Saints Hall.
 Featuring ensemble singers accompanied by guitars, flute, and light percussion, the group's folk-style renditions of both traditional and modern Christian favorites provide the perfect backdrop for the more relaxed worship experience of the contemporary service.
 The St. John's Singers also provide musical accompaniment for the annual Memorial Day parish retreat at Shrine Mont, as well as for special events throughout the year.
 Rehearsals: Sunday mornings, 8:00 a.m.
 Director: Eric Tich